Zeugwerk/Twinpack/README.md

 # Twinpack - The Library Package Manager for TwinCAT

 The Twinpack Package Manager is a powerful and user-friendly package management tool.
-It enables the TwinCAT community to share their libraries, enabling seamless integration of custom code and third-party components into your TwinCAT projects.

 Whether you are a seasoned TwinCAT developer or just getting started, Twinpack empowers you to extend the capabilities of your TwinCAT projects by providing a seamless library management experience.
 Enhance your productivity, foster collaboration, and unlock the full potential of TwinCAT with this indispensable tool.

 ## Table of Contents